canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/week1.sec1.1.to.1.4.md

 '2' quantity for 1 = 6! / 2!x4! = 15

->Short way: Imagine that you have got 2 keys and you have got 6 boxes and you want to put these keys into the boxes.
-My question is how many **different** ways you can put the keys into the boxes?
+>Short Way: Imagine that you have got 2 keys and you have got 6 boxes and you want to put these keys into the boxes.
+My question is how many **different** ways can you put the keys into the boxes?

 >You can use combinations C(6 , 2)